FRSDan/SPR_Game/README.md

 ---

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the Propietary License.
+See the LICENSE.txt file for details.